broadinstitute/cellpainting-gallery/folder_structure.md

 ### `metadata` folder structure:

+#### arrayed metadata

-The `metadata` folder has the slightly different structure, as explained in the [profiling recipe](https://github.com/cytomining/profiling-recipe#metadata-platemap-and-barcode_platemap-files)
+The `metadata` folder has a slightly different structure from other `workspace` folders, as explained in the [profiling recipe](https://github.com/cytomining/profiling-recipe#metadata-platemap-and-barcode_platemap-files)

 ```
 └── metadata